pferdy/DeskTop/README.md

 ## Introduction for non-crypto Developers

 ### What is Convex?

 - A platform for building decentralised applications (dApps)
 - Provides sub-second performance at 10k+ transactions per second (TPS) on a public or private network
 - Immutable data stores, securely encrypted

-### What is Convex?
-– A platform for building decentralised applications (dApps)
-– Provides sub-second performance at 10k+ transactions per second (TPS) on a public or private network
-– Immutable data stores, securely encrypted

 ### Convex Desktop
 - Create Convex accounts and Peers via a graphical user interface (GUI) for operating networks